 We consider a square of size 200 where customers, supply points, and waiting stations are uniformly distributed.
 The opening time of the supply points is randomly generated in the interval [0, 14400].
-The parameters $\eta$ and $\varphi$ are set to 100 and 30 respectively.
+The parameters η and φ , representing, respectively, the length of the time window of each supply point and the time needed for all loading and unloading operations of a vehicle at a supply point, are set to 100 and 30 respectively.
 The number of vehicles m is set to 50.
+The travel times are computed as the Euclidean distances between customers and supply points.

 Customers are assigned to supply points based on their proximity.
 More precisely a customer is assigned to its first, second, third and fourth nearest supply point with probability 0.5, 0.25, 0.15, and 0.1, respectively.
-The ready time of a delivery customer is computed as the sum of the opening time of the corresponding supply point, the loading time at the supply point, the routing time between the supply point and the customer, and a random value in the interval [0, 300].
-The time window duration is uniformly selected in the [150, 450] range.
-Similarly, the due date of a pickup customer is generated by subtracting the service time at the customer, the routing time from the customer to the supply point, and a random value in the interval [0, 300] from the opening time of the supply point.
+The ready time of a delivery customer is computed as the sum of the opening time of the corresponding supply point, the loading time at the supply point, the routing time between the supply point and the customer, and a random value in the interval [0,300].
+The time window duration is uniformly selected in the [150,450] range.
+Similarly, the due date of a pickup customer is generated by subtracting the service time at the customer, the routing time from the customer to the supply point, and a random value in the interval [0,300] from the opening time of the supply point.
 The service time of all customers is set to 20.
-The demand of each customer is randomly generated in the interval [5, 25] and the vehicle capacity is set to 100.
+The demand of each customer is randomly generated in the interval [5,25] and the vehicle capacity is set to 100.
 The main depot is set at the middle point of the square.
-A fixed cost F = 500 is accounted for each vehicle used.
-Waiting at customer and supply points is allowed with a penalty $\sigma = 0.5$ .
-All parameters used for generating these instances are the same as in Crainic et al. (2015b) and Nguyen et al. (2017), except from the waiting cost $\sigma$ that has been introduced to adapt the instances to MT-PDTWCF.
+A fixed cost F=500 is accounted for each vehicle used.
+Waiting at customer and supply points is allowed with a penalty $\sigma=0.5$.
+All parameters used for generating these instances are the same as in Crainic et al. (2015b) and Nguyen et al. (2017), except from the waiting cost σ that has been introduced to adapt the instances to MT-PDTWCF.